l-ko/jsonapivalidator/README.md

 Validates JSON requests against provided API schema.
 Returns an array of error objects with pointers.

-Generally, this module derived from an inability to effectively validate JSON requests received by micro service over MQTT instead of HTTP.
+This module has derived from an inability to effectively validate JSON requests received over MQTT instead of HTTP.
 So there was a need for validation mechanism similar to one provided by OpenAPI tools.

 Supports ObjectId type.